-The Student Life Center is responsible for programs such as New Student Orientation; Welcome Week; Student Leadership and Involvement; Clubs and Organizations; the Student Programming Board; Spring Fling; trips to Broadway shows; a biannual trip to Merida, Mexico; and many other ways to help you get involved.
+The Office of Student Engagement is responsible for programs such as Online Orientation; New Student Orientation; Welcome Week; Student Involvement Days; Spring Fling; the Student Programming Board; trips to Broadway shows; thematic and cultural programming; and many other ways to help you get involved.

-Students who are involved are more connected to the campus and tend to have higher grades and graduate and transfer on time.
+Students who are involved are more connected to the campus and tend to have higher grades, and graduate and transfer on time.
 Don't wait.
-There is more to college than going to class.
+There is more to college than just going to class.
 Let us help you to succeed!
-Opportunities for involvement exist at each Regional Center in addition to the Main Campus.
+Opportunities for involvement exist at each Regional Center, in addition to the Main Campus.

-For a list of current campus programs and events, you can view the student life center calendar.
+For a list of current campus programs and activities, you can view the student event calendar.
+Interested in helping to plan student activities?
+Join our Student Programming Board.

-The Student Life Center offers currently enrolled students discounts to various museums, movie theaters, and special events.
-Visit S1-19 in-person for current available options.
+The Office of Student Engagement offers currently enrolled students discounts to various museums, movie theaters, and special events.
+Visit us in the Winnet Student Life Building (S1-19) for current available options or contact us at (215) 751-8164 or studentlife@ccp.edu.